 It is a fierce jungle out there, and you will fall prey to competitors if you are not ready.
 Without the right tools, a startup may end up having enormous startup costs with zero returns.

 To help you with your pursuit of business success, we listed the top twenty software tools for startups.
-These tools are divided into three categories, which stands for different business processes.
+These tools are divided into three categories, which stand for different business processes.

 Read on and choose your startup tools.